mippek/wsd_health_app_project/README.md

  * The application is divided into logical parts as in the part on Structuring Web Applications in the course material.
  * All dependencies are exported from deps.js.
  * Projects is launched from app.js, which can be found in the root folder of the project.
  * Configurations are in a separate folder, config.
 Configurations are loaded from environmental variables.
 Production configurations are added with the environmental variable DATABASE_URL.
 Otherwise, the configurations for testing and running the program locally are loaded from environmental variables PGPORT, PGDATABASE, PGHOST, PGUSER and PGPASSWORD.
+Thus, no separate configurations for the test environment are needed, but the environmental variables added to the command line when testing should be the details of the test database, not the actual database that the app otherwise uses.

  ### Users
  * For each user, email and password are stored in the database.
 The passwords are stored as a hash counted from the password where the password is encrypted with bcrypt.
 Emails are unique, each email can only be stored once in the database.